roidrage/nosql-berlinbuzzwords2010/03_the_contestants/03_the_contestants.md

 # Versant Object Database #

-* Predecessar to graph databases
+* Predecessor to graph databases
 * Built in 1988
-* Transparent persistency for objects
+* Transparent persistence for objects
 * Could easily store and traverse millions of objects

 !SLIDE bullets incremental